jeffnyman/quendor/DEVNOTES.md

 The Blorb spec says: "The interpreter may want to provide a way for the user to ignore or skip this error."
 Should I even make this an exception or just a warning?

-- Similar code in config for finding values.

-It seems like some of this could be factored into a common method.

 - Height and Width defaults for config

 I currently return 0 if there is no value.
 But that might imply a 0 width / height.
 Should this instead return "None" in those cases.
 The typing gets challenging here.